-The world’s first wildlife and forest crime whistleblowing initiative
+The world’s first wildlife crime whistleblowing initiative

 On February 7th, 2014, the Elephant Action League (EAL) launched WildLeaks, one of the most innovative and successful initiatives ever launched to fight wildlife crime.